You call it Spinal Muscular Atrophy…

 SMA Muscular Dystrophy Clinical Trials

-There is currently three SMA trials that will be recruiting in Canada.
+There is currently 1 SMA trial that is recruiting in Canada.
 See the list below for more details:

 If you have any questions, please email firstname.lastname@example.org

 Last updated on March 8, 2021